Our Board

 Autumn is a RYT 500 yoga teacher who graduated with a BA in Theater Studies at Yale and holds an MFA in Film from UT Austin.
 Autumn is an anti-racism trainer and facilitator with Body Get Free and the founder of Angry Momma Yoga, and teaches in NYC schools through the Urban Yoga Foundation.

-Dana J. Schneider has been engaged in building progressive Jewish communities since high school, and has been a part of the beloved Kolot community for over 20 years.
-She's grateful for a congregation that welcomes everyone to show up as our full selves, and has served Kolot in various capacities over the years: as a member of the fundraising committee, as a High Holy Day coordinator, and as a consultant.
-As a parent since 2019, Dana is especially grateful for Kolot as a place for Jewish families of all kinds.
-Her professional work has always been in nonprofit fundraising, event planning, and organizational development (in the Jewish, arts and culture, and social change sectors), and she is excited to get to help continue to build and grow Kolot.
-Born and bred in Brooklyn, Dana lives with her wife Kathleen, their daughter Esperanza, and their elderly chihuahua mix Kaylee in Canarsie.
+Dana J. Schneider has been engaged in building progressive Jewish communities since high school, and has been a part of our beloved Kolot community for over 20 years.
+She's grateful for a congregation that welcomes everyone to show up as their full selves, and has served Kolot in various capacities over the years: as a member of the fundraising committee, as a High Holy Day coordinator, and as a consultant.
+As a parent in an interfaith and mixed-race marriage, Dana is especially grateful that Kolot is a place for Jewish families of all kinds.
+Her professional work for the last several decades has been in nonprofit fundraising, event planning, and organizational development (in the Jewish, arts and culture, and social change sectors), and she is excited to be part of leading Kolot into our next chapter as co-chair of the fundraising committee, with all the challenges and opportunities of this time.
+Born and bred in Brooklyn, Dana lives with her wife Kathleen and their kids Esperanza and Isidor in Downtown Brooklyn.

 • Skipper Silberberg-Edwards